Calorie counting is simplistic, weak-minded, thoughtless, and dogmatic. Gee, I hope I am not being too wishy-washy about what I really think here.

 It is a Leptin Story, Not a Food Story

 Your hormone responses to food depend on where you are regarding leptin sensitivity/resistance.
 If you are 30 pounds overweight, it is pretty certain that you are leptin resistant.
-Every single chronic disorder that you can imagine – diabetes, osteoporosis, cancer, arthritis, and many more – start with leptin resistance.
+Every single chronic disorder that you can imagine – diabetes, osteoporosis, cancer, arthritis, and many more – starts with leptin resistance.

 The great news for you is that the steps necessary to recover leptin sensitivity are clearly laid out on Dr. Jack Kruse’s blog here: The Leptin Rx: FAQs.